- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 - InboxDollars: Has so far paid its members over $40 Million.
 Watch videos, take surveys, shop and more.
 Join InboxDollars Now and Get Free $5

 When you’re close to retirement, it’s crucial to make the necessary changes or adjustments to your financial practices as you transition from working to being in retirement.
-As you’re aging, the physical and cognitive decline that comes with getting older can put you at risk for fraud and manipulation.
+As you age, the physical and cognitive decline that comes with aging can put you at risk for fraud and manipulation.
 If you’re nearing retirement or if you’re just worried about the state of your finances in the future, it’s crucial to take the necessary steps to protect your finances.

-- 1 From Insurance To Money Apps For Elderly: protect your finances
+- 1 From Insurance To Apps: How to Protect your Finances?

 - 2 Ways To Protect Your Finances